mbakweich/Data-Science-Salaries_Case-Study/README.md

 ### Results

 The analysis results are summarized as follows:
-1. Machine learning Engineers and Machine learning scientist are the hightest paid entry level data science roles.
+1. Machine learning Engineers and Machine learning scientist were the highest paid entry level data science roles.
 2. The trend reviews a geometry increase in the salaries of Data Analyst in the US.
-This is in line with the high demand od data analyst as a result of growing data available.
+This is in line with the high demand of data analyst because of growing data.
-3. It also reveals the top 3 countries with the hest pay salaries for data analyst to be the US, Austrialia and the United Kingdom
+3. It also reveals the top 3 countries with the highest paying salaries for data analyst to be the US, Canada and the United Kingdom

 ### Recommendations